 After 15 minutes, a close friend of Mr. James, Tamara Sara Eliot of North San Juan, finally approached his collapsed body and started to poke him with her foot.

 “After a while, the joke was wearing a bit thin,” said Ms. Eliot in the middle of lighting her Virginia Slims cigarette.
 “So I walked over and started kicking him a bit.
 When he didn’t move, I told Red to come over and have a look.
 When Red wheeled over, he said he was dead.”

 When North San Juan’s Bob “Red” Folstein approached in his wheelchair, he confirmed what Tamara suspected.

 “Yep, he’s dead.
-That’s what I told everyone,” said Mr. Folstein who seemed annoyed with our presence.
+That’s what I told everyone,” said Mr. Folstein, who seemed annoyed with our presence.
 “Look, that asshole was always pulling something.
-Looks like it caught up to him this time.”
+It looks like it caught up to him this time.”

 Mr. James was pronounced dead at the scene and was transported via a CalStar helicopter to UC Davis Medical Center in Sacramento, where he was pronounced dead again.
 His family is being billed for the $60,000 helicopter ride.